instaclustr/terraform-provider-instaclustr/README.md

 #### Properties
 Property | Description | Default
 ---------|-------------|--------
-cluster_id|The ID of an existing Instaclustr managed cluster| Not Required if cdc_id provided cdc_id|The ID of an existing Instaclustr managed cluster data centre|Not Required if cluster_id provided peer_vpc_id|The ID of the VPC with which you are creating the VPC peering connection|Required peer_account_id|The account ID of the owner of the accepter VPC|Required peer_subnet|The subnet for the VPC|Required
+cluster_id|The ID of an existing Instaclustr managed cluster|Required peer_vpc_id|The ID of the VPC with which you are creating the VPC peering connection|Required peer_account_id|The account ID of the owner of the accepter VPC|Required peer_subnet|The subnet for the VPC|Required